thedevarchive/dcpt-server/README.md

 # How to Run

 First, import the .sql file in your database.

+Then, create a .env file in the project directory.
+It must contain variables PORT and DB_PASSWORD.
+DB_PASSWORD must supply the password to the database containing the tables needed to run the app.

-Then, type
+Finally, type

 ### `npm install`